 ERP Software Planning

 Once you’ve selected the right ERP for you, spend some time with your provider to develop a reasonable and thorough implementation plan.
-Good ERP suppliers have done this many times before and can provide you with templates, timelines and all the tools you need to plan for a successful implementation.
+Good ERP suppliers have done this many times before.
+They can provide you with templates, timelines and all the tools you need to plan for a successful implementation.
 This can take anywhere from a few months to a year or more, depending on the scale of your operation.

 Be sure to include your key personnel as early in the process as possible or practical.
 Assign portions of the project to your leaders based on area of expertise and ability.
 Dedicating a person to manage the project on a full-time basis can be very beneficial if you have the resources to do so.
 If not, some serious consideration should be given to hiring a consultant to help guide your implementation.
 Again, no matter which path you choose, you’ll want to engage your experts as early in the process as possible to make sure that you make the most of their knowledge and abilities.